-Reporter is an individual who notifies the Title IX office of potential sex discrimination, sex-based harassment, sexual misconduct, or retaliation.
+Reporter is an individual who notifies the Title IX office of potential discrimination, sexual harassment, sexual misconduct, and retaliation.
 The reporter does not have to be the affected party or be involved in the incident to file a report.

 Respondent is an individual alleged to have violated this policy.